Giovanni Borgia, 2nd Duke of Gandía: Captain General of the Church

 The Duke of Gandía was finally able to return to Italy 1496 after the French army retreated.
 He arrived in Rome on 10 August without his pregnant wife and his two-year-old son who remained in Spain.
 He was received in Rome with great pomp and ceremony.
 All the cardinals, led by his brother, were waiting for him on the Campus Martius, as well as the ambassadors, the Roman nobles and the officials.
 On 26 October he was invested in St. Peter's Basilica as Captain General and Gonfalonier of the Church.

 The pope had great plans for his favourite son, and entrusted him with the campaign against the powerful Orsini family who controlled a large part of the Roman Campagna and had sided with the French against Alexander VI in the previous years.
-The twenty-year-old duke was completely inexperienced as a commander, therefore he was joined by a more knowledgeable condottiero, Guidobaldo da Montefeltro.
+The twenty-year-old duke was completely inexperienced as a commander, therefore he was joined by the condottiero Guidobaldo da Montefeltro.
 They were initially successful, forcing several Orsini strongholds to surrender while they advanced north from Rome to Lake Bracciano.
 But the strong castle of Bracciano was able to withstand the siege of the papal forces, and the troops suffered heavily from the harsh winter weather and the rain.
 Montefeltro was wounded, and the leadership of the campaign devolved mainly to Giovanni.
 The defendants of the castle insulted him by sending a donkey to his camp with a sign around the animal's neck reading: